-Having carried out the internal review on Birmingham's current Council Tax Support scheme it is recommended that no changes are required for 2018/19 and that the current scheme should continue for the next financial year notwithstanding any prescribed changes set by Government and/or annual uprating.
+Having carried out the internal review on Birmingham's current Council Tax Support scheme it is recommended that no revision or replacement is required for 2017/18 and that the current scheme should continue for the next financial year notwithstanding any prescribed changes set by Government and/or annual uprating.

-For Future Years the Council should explore future Council Tax Support scheme redesign, assess the impacts of roll out of Universal Credit and results of any Government's response to the recommendations made as part of the Council Tax Support scheme reviews.
+The Council should explore any future Council Tax Support scheme redesign, assess the impacts of ongoing welfare reforms, including roll out of Universal Credit and the results of the Government's response to the recommendations made as part of the Council Tax Support scheme review.